afnan007a/music-bot/README.md

 # music-bot
-a basic music bot coded in js
+a basic music bot coded in python